PetitPandaRoux/reddit_clone/README.md

 - `git clone https://github.com/PetitPandaRoux/reddit_clone.git` to clone the project in the a directory call reddit_clone
 - `cd reddit_clone`
 - `pip install -r requirements.txt`
+- `python manage.py migrate` to set up the database
-- `python manage.py runserver` to start a development server
+- `python manage.py runserver` to start a development server then you should see the application on http://localhost:8000/

 ## TO DO
 - A page showing thread by user